NiuJ1ao/distributed_algorithms/README.md

-# Distributed Algorithm Coursework & Labs
+# Distributed Algorithms Coursework & Labs

 This repository includes a few distributed algorithms and a Raft implementation in Elixir.